January 20, 2017

 I took Bob Skoronski "Green Bay Packer Legend" after it and Bob got an up close and personal look at it.
 He was astounded.
 Bob was using worms and soaked them for a good long while.
 He retrieved the worm and the trout was attracted by the worm wiggling on the hook on the retrieve and bum rushed it and literally came three quarters the way out of the water at shore.
 I could have caught it with worms.
 Where was the challenge?
 My 7 year old daughter could have caught this beast on worms.

 A couple friends of mine went after it with me.
-I remember that they weren't quit stealthy enough and it blew out of the area as they walked up.
+I remember that they weren't quite stealthy enough and it blew out of the area as they walked up.
 The motorboat wake went upstream like its tail was on fire.

 I went back after it maybe a dozen times.
 About half of those times it tormented me.
 My buddy John Armstrong had already moved away or I would have turned him loose on the beast.